mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 You can use the `-snapshot` option to prevent any changes to be written on the disk image itself (writes to temp files instead).
 In a headless environment, you can use the `-nographic` option to run in terminal mode if the guest OS supports it (exit terminal mode with `Ctrl-A` `X`).

-If you need to [find the IP address of a running VM][Find the IP of a running VM] and the mac address is known, run `arp -an | grep <mac address of the VM>`
+If you need to [Find the IP of a running VM] and the mac address is known, run `arp -an | grep <mac address of the VM>`

 An example for installing and running a Windows XP guest:
 {% highlight bash %}